 The Merced College Financial Aid Office will contact you once we download your CalSAR.

 A financial aid staff member will review your CalSAR and award any grants or waivers for which you qualify.
 If any further information is required to complete your application process you will be notified.

-NOTE: If you have not been contacted by the Merced College Financial Aid Office within 3 to 4 weeks of your Dream Act Submission come into the Financial Aid Office and ask to speak to Nora Martinez.
+NOTE: If you have not been contacted by the Merced College Financial Aid Office within 3 to 4 weeks of your Dream Act Submission come into the Financial Aid Office.